Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 significant by not particularly impressive result.
-In addition, the most significant variable, $Bcrash$, had the opposite sign as expected, indicating that cycling may have become proportionally riskier in places where cycling has grown the most.
+In addition, the most significant variable, $Bcrash$, had the opposite sign as expected, indicating that cycling may have become proportionally riskier in places where cycling has grown the most (see Table 3).
 Indeed, the correlation between $Bcrash$ and $\Delta pCycle$ was strongly positive (r = 0.31).